Best G-Sync PC Gaming Monitors of 2016

 Asus PG279Q 27" G-Sync Monitor

-While last year I would have recommended that you stay clear of the Asus ROG Swift monitor, this year it's definitely one of my favorites.
+While last year I would have recommended that you stay clear of the Asus ROG Swift monitor, this year the upgraded version is definitely one of my favorites.

 They've gone from a questionable TN panel to a good IPS one with full sRGB gamut, a 2560 x 1440 resolution, and up to a 165Hz refresh rate.